top of page

 Share on

 A Minimum Viable Product (MVP) is a development technique in which a new product is introduced to the market with sufficient features to satisfy early adopters.
-This means that you are releasing the product in an alpha or beta phase typically.
-The goal of an MVP is to provide immediate value, minimize costs, and gather feedback as quickly as possible.
+You typically release the product in an alpha or beta phase.

 This version of the product contains only the core functionalities that allow it to be deployed and no more.
 The value of an MVP is in its capacity to test a product with minimal resources and to accelerate learning about the customer's needs.